-It is no secret that flights during the year end holiday season are stressful.
+It is no secret that flights during Thanksgiving and year-end holidays are stressful.
 Flights are more packed (more people), there is less onboard space (more bulky clothes and carryon gifts), and security lines are longer (because “novices” are flying).

 8 Great Holiday Air Travel Tips